Toilet Breaks at Work

 There are no specific employment laws protecting toilet breaks in the UK.
 However, there are certain consequences if you restrict toilet breaks.

 Under the Working Time Regulations 1998 (WTR), you must provide a statutory rest break period of 20 minutes for all adult workers.
-This is strictly for those who work more than six hours per day.
+This is the statutory minimum though so employers can offer more if they want to.

 Employers could decide to constrain a daily toilet break to this period.
 However, it's best to highlight your decisions through your rest breaks policies.
 Be reasonable - think about what the job is, how long it takes, and other impeding factors for a particular job.